phu0ngng/nccl/doc/source/env.rst

 The ``NCCL_P2P_LEVEL`` variable allows the user to finely control when to use the peer to peer (P2P) transport between GPUs.
 The level defines the maximum distance between GPUs where NCCL will use the P2P transport.
-A short string representing the path type (see ``nccl/src/graph/topo.h``) should be used to specify the topographical cutoff for using the P2P transport.
+A short string representing the path type should be used to specify the topographical cutoff for using the P2P transport.

 The distances listed are in descending order of locality (AKA, NVL is the most local and performant path type.)